 Greer CPW offers online billing information for all accounts.
-Customers may review current bills, pay the amount due, view historical bills, and even view bar graphs comparing utility costs for the past 12 months.
+Customers may review current bills, pay the amount due, schedule an upcoming payment, view historical bills, and even view bar graphs comparing utility costs for the past 12 months.
 First-time users will need their Greer CPW account number and the last four digits of the Social Security number used to establish service.
 Once you have been authenticated, you will be prompted to create a username and password.

 Once you’ve entered the system, you will see your current billing information, including total amount due at this time.
 Each of the utilities will be listed along with the most current meter reading.